All articles

 Spring Bean Lifecycle Explained: From Instantiation to Destruction

-The lifecycle has 5 key phases:
+The full lifecycle has 7 phases:

 1. Instantiation — the bean object is created